In Depth Baby Product Reviews Led by a Pediatrician

 Efficiency

-As for suction strength, we measured 230 mmHg at the maximum intensity level, which is a bit short of the manufacturer's claim of 280 mmHg.
-While our reading wasn't too far off, it still didn't quite match the manufacturer's specifications or that of more efficient competitors that reached levels closer to 270 mmHg.
+We measured 230 mmHg suction strength at the maximum intensity level, which is shy of the claim of 280 mmHg.
+While our reading wasn't too far off, it didn't quite match the manufacturer's or more efficient competitors, closer to 270 mmHg.

 momcozy s9 wearable breast pump - the momcozy fit well in our tester's bra without issues, but it's a...